TestardR/CyberSecurity-UnderstandingHTTPS/HTTPS.md

-# What is HTTPS (HyperText Transfer Protocol Secure) ?
+# What really is HTTPS ?

 This article was done using my notes from a brilliant speech, recently made by Ross Bagurdes in 2018.